Tushar0777/My_script/README.md

 # My_script

-# 🚀 Mini Language
+# 🚀 My own Computer Language Interpreter

 > A robust and modular interpreter for a custom scripting language, designed to handle variables, operations, conditionals, and loops with ease.

----

 ## 🌟 Features